JayNightmare/astroship/README.md

-# Astroship - Astro Starter Template 🛸
+# Astroship - Astro  🛸

-Astroship is a starter template for startups, marketing websites, landing pages & blog.
+Astroship is a template for startups, marketing websites, landing pages & blog.
 Built with Astro & TailwindCSS.

 This Free Template is sponsored by [Web3Templates](https://web3templates.com)